Date: 03-Apr-2025

 Why Is a Root Canal Important?

-Without treatment, the infection can cause bone loss, abscesses, and systemic health issues.
+Without treatment, infection can cause bone loss, abscesses, and systemic health issues.

 Is Root Canal Treatment Painful?